-The trek to Everest Base Camp (EBC) is possibly the most dramatic and picturesque in the Nepalese Himalaya.
-Not only will you stand face to face with Mount Everest, Sagarmatha in Nepali language, at 8,848 m (29,029 ft), but you will be following in the footsteps of great mountaineers like Edmund Hillary and Tenzing Norgay who all wanted to reach Everest's summit.
+The Everest Base Camp trek (EBC) is possibly the most dramatic and picturesque in the Nepalese Himalaya.
+Not only will you stand face to face with Mount Everest, Sagarmatha in Nepali language, at 8,848m (29,029 ft), but you will be following in the footsteps of great mountaineers like Edmund Hillary and Tenzing Norgay who all wanted to reach Everest's summit.

 |Level 3 - Medium|

 |Remoteness:||Remote but a busy and well-serviced trekking trail|

 |Max Altitude:||5364m at EBC and 5643m at the Kala Patthar|

 |Accommodation:||Basic teahouses / Moderately-priced lodges / Fancy guesthouses and Hotels|

 |Transport To/From Trek||Flight to the town of Lukla (2860m); also accessible by taking a bus to Shivalaya and then a few days of trekking up to Lukla.|